hrecht/censusapi/README.md

 Once you've added your census key to your system environment, censusapi will use it by default without any extra work on your part.

 In some instances you might not want to put your key in your .Renviron - for example, if you're on a shared school computer.
-You can always choose to manually set `key="YOURKEY` as an argument in getCensus if you prefer.
+You can always choose to manually set `key="YOURKEY"` as an argument in getCensus if you prefer.

 ## Usage examples
 ```R